Ousman Jallow: Brøndby

 On 5 October 2008, Jallow scored his first goal in the Brøndby-jersey, against Odense BK.

-Çaykur Rizespor

 His contract ended in Summer 2011.
 He joined on free transfer second division club Çaykur Rizespor.

-HJK Helsinki
+HJK

-On 27 February 2015, HJK signed Jallow on a one-year contract after a short trial period.
+On 27 February 2015, Finnish Veikkausliiga club HJK signed Jallow on a one-year contract after a short trial period.

-Irtysh Pavlodar
+Kazakhstan

 On 27 February 2016, Jallow signed for Kazakhstan Premier League side FC Irtysh Pavlodar.

-HJK Helsinki Return
+Return to HJK

 On 8 August 2016, Jallow returned to HJK Helsinki, signing until the end of the 2017 season.

-Yenicami

 In the beginning of September 2019, Jallow joined Cypriot-Turkish club Yenicami.
 However, he left the club again after two weeks, having only played one game.

 International career

 Jallow was a member of the Youth Gambia national football team and participated in the 2007 FIFA U-20 World Cup which was won by the Youth Argentina national football team and presented his homeland on African U-20 Championship in 2007.
 He made his international debut on 9 September 2007 against Algeria.

 Jallow was also a member of the Gambian side that won the U-17 African Nations Cup on home soil in 2005 and he scored the winning goal in the final.